MICkey Innovations

 Tethered robotic crawlers are remotely operated visual inspection systems that rely on dedicated tether cables for uninterrupted communication and transmission between the control unit and the crawler.
 The tether cables, however, can get caught on debris or other objects, cause the crawler to flip, and limit the crawler's ability to drive around multiple bends.

-Our product MICkey is a battery operated, tetherless quadruped crawling robot capable of navigating an extensive network of small diameter water distribution pipes underground to check for leaks.
-It is designed to mimic the maneuverability and adaptability of a real mouse that can pass through narrow spaces and rugged terrains.
+Our product MICkey is a battery operated, tetherless quadruped crawling robot capable of navigating a complex network of small diameter water distribution pipes underground to check for leaks.
+It is designed to mimic the maneuverability and adaptability of a real mouse that can pass through narrow spaces with multiple turns and bends.

 MICkey's design features a lightweight and compact, mouse-like robot with four structural components resembling those of a mouse: head, waist, front body and back body.
 Each body consists of a pair of hip structures and two leg structures connected to the hips.
 The control board and battery are placed horizontally on top of front body and back body, to prevent water intrusion when wading in wet and muddy environments.